rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 - All messages must validate against Beckn Protocol core schema
 - Energy domain extensions follow consistent patterns
 - Custom tags documented with clear semantic meaning

+**Note:** A comprehensive list of data validation rules, including field requirements, data types, and validation logic, is configured in the Layer 2 configurations (see Section 4.3.3).
+These configurations serve as the single source of truth for all data validation across the DF network.

 #### 5.5.3 Error Handling Standards